-When we try to calculate the coffee price with the new quantity, the method, which calculates the price, will throw an exception, informing the user that such amount of coffee is not available in the coffee shop.
+When calculating the coffee price of the new quantity, the method which calculates the price will throw an exception, informing the user about a case of “Unsupported coffee quantity”.

 What we should do to solve this problem is to add a new case-condition, which reflects the new constant in the enumerated CoffeeSize type.